RoMar19/Building_in_green/README.md

 Thank you very much to all Code Institute Team Tutors and my Mentor for his support, patience, and guidance throughout this project.

+## Comments
+It was a very frustrating experience to mix Bootstraap and Materlialize from wich I have learned the lesson.
+It was causing big difficults to style and get a proper wesite layout until find out that it is not possible to mix both style libraries.

 ## Disclaimer
 The content of this website is for educational purposes only.